Stella Pulo

 And we have history, oh yeah.
 Some of us small, easy to carry seashells were once used like money, “Cowry,” they called us.
 They made tools and oil lamps out of us and they used large conch shells as bowls, and even bathtubs.
 Can you believe that?
 And large snail shells were used as musical instruments.
 The ones you blow.
 Like trumpets.
 Yep, we come in all shapes and sizes.

 And, did you know that we seashells are made up of a mineral called calcium carbon.
 If you break us up into small pieces and add us to the soil everything in your garden will grow healthier.
-And if you ground us into powder and add us to poultry feed, your chicken will be healthier, and maybe happier, too.
+And if you ground us into powder and add us to poultry feed, your chicken will be healthier and happier.

 I tell you there’s no end to our good use.
 We’re all good for something, right, whether we look perfect or not.
 Kind of makes you wonder what looking perfect is all about.